-It is considered that the siting of the containers does reduce the parking space available within the site to some extent which has the potential to displace vehicles onto the adjoining car park.
-The objections raised suggest there is limited parking provision for the community centre at certain times due to the number of vehicles associated with Peak Pursuits using the parking area at the rear of the site.
-The indicative plan submitted by the applicant to demonstrate the layout of parking spaces shows the application site comprises 10 spaces following the siting of the containers.
-The plan shows 4 spaces at the front of the building and 6 spaces in the yard adjacent to the storage containers, with a further 8 spaces at the rear of the site within the community centre car park.
-It appears that up to three additional spaces could have been accommodated within the enclosed yard.
+It is considered that the siting of the containers does reduce the parking spaces available within the site (approximately 3 spaces), which has the potential to displace vehicles onto the adjoining car park.
+However, the use of the main building is not being changed and there is no evidence to suggest that the shipping containers are exacerbating an on street car parking problem.

+The objections received suggest that there is limited parking provision for the Community Centre at certain times due to the number of vehicles associated with Peak Pursuits using the parking area at the rear of the site.
+They believe that this is causing parking problems and the Parish Council share similar concerns also.

+The indicative plan submitted by the applicant demonstrates that the application site comprises 10 parking spaces following the siting of the containers, 4 spaces at the front of the building and 6 spaces in the yard adjacent to the storage containers.
+A further 8 spaces are available at the rear of the site within the Community Centre car park.

+The objector to the application believes that the shipping/ storage containers are exacerbating car parking problems and your officers have now formally sought the views of the Highways Authority and their comments are awaited.

+It is also clear that there are disputes between the operation of Peak Pursuits and Audley Community Centre.
+However, these are primarily civil matters between the two parties and they both acknowledge that the management of parking arrangements needs to be discussed outside of the planning application process.

-The ongoing parking issues are noted; however, the storage containers are a temporary storage solution and result in a minimal loss of parking.
+Your officers acknowledge that the shipping/ storage containers are a temporary storage solution and result in a minimal loss of parking.
 It is therefore considered that the proposal does not lead to an unacceptable impact on highway safety or result in severe residual cumulative impacts.
 Any further, more permanent storage proposals to replace the storage containers would need to include details of parking provision, to demonstrate that the proposal would not result in overspill on to the community centre car park and loss of parking.

-On balance, the proposal is considered acceptable, and would comply with the relevant local planning policies and the provisions of the NPPF.
+On balance, the development is not considered to lead to an unacceptable impact on highway safety and it therefore accords with the guidance and requirements of the NPPF.